Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics: Introduction

 The evolution of interacting particles and their equilibrium configurations has attracted the attention of many applied mathematicians and mathematical analysts for years.
 Continuum description of interacting particle systems usually leads to analyze the behavior of a mass density $\rho(t,x)$ of individuals at certain location $x\in \R^d$ and time $t\geq 0$.
 Most of the derived models result in aggregation-diffusion nonlinear partial differential equations through different asymptotic or mean-field limits \cite{O,BV,CCH}.
 The different effects reflect that equilibria are obtained by competing behaviors: the repulsion between individuals/particles is modeled through nonlinear diffusion terms while their attraction is integrated via nonlocal forces.
 This attractive nonlocal interaction takes into account that the presence of particles/individuals at a certain location $y\in \R^d$ produces a force at particles/individuals located at $x\in \R^d$ proportional to $-\nabla W(x-y)$ where the given interaction potential $W:\R^d\to \R$ is assumed to be radially symmetric and increasing consistent with attractive forces.
 The evolution of the mass density of particles/individuals is given by the nonlinear aggregation-diffusion equation of the form:

 with initial data $\rho_0 \in L^1_+(\R^d)\cap L^m(\R^d)$.
-We will work with degenerate diffusions, $m>1$, that appear naturally in modelling repulsion with very concentrated repelling nonlocal forces \cite{O,BV}.
+We will work with degenerate diffusions, $m>1$, that appear naturally in modelling repulsion with very concentrated repelling nonlocal forces \cite{O,BV}, but also with linear and fast diffusion ranges $0<m\leq 1$, which are also classical in applications \cite{patlak,Keller-Segel-70}.
 These models are ubiquitous in mathematical biology where they have been used as macroscopic descriptions for collective behavior or swarming of animal species, see \cite{ML1,BCM1, ML2,MCO,TBC,BCM} for instance, or more classically in chemotaxis-type models, see \cite{patlak,Keller-Segel-70,JL,horst,BDP,BCL,CC2} and the references therein.

 On the other hand, this family of PDEs is a particular example of nonlinear gradient flows in the sense of optimal transport between mass densities, see \cite{AGS08,CMV03,Carrillo-McCann-Villani06}.
 The main implication for us is that there is a natural Lyapunov functional for the evolution of \eqref{aggregation} defined on the set of centered mass densities $\rho \in L^1_+(\R^d)\cap L^m(\R^d)$ given by